omarala/Flappy-Bird/README.md

 Note that you can't quit the game while in Pause or Game Over mode

 ## To compile
 You need a SFML version>=2.04.
 Simply type in a linux terminal:
-'make'
+`make`